Table of contents

 Now to be fair, I do think that a lot of businesses can get to the sweet-spot of choice rather easily:

-If you’re a men’s clothier, you might offer five different dress shirts, four different casual button-downs, chinos in three different colours, four different pullovers, two rugby shirts, one blazer, three sports coats, and so forth.
+If you’re a men’s clothier, you might offer five different dress shirts, four different casual button-downs, chinos in three different colors, four different pullovers, two rugby shirts, one blazer, three sports coats, and so forth.
 Yes, that adds up to over 20 different options.
 But it isn’t as though shoppers will struggle to choose between a pair of slacks or a pullover.
 Either you’re looking for pants, or you’re looking for a sweater.

 The paradox of choice really becomes an issue when all your products are seemingly similar to each other.